 In the Llívia pilot, precipitation is much more frequent and higher than in the other pilots, and the absence of a developed green cover and the small size of vines in the newest vineyard (VN, 1 year old vineyard) determine the evolution of SWC (Figure 7).
 Although deepest sensor is still sensitive to rain events all over the year, SWC is always highest at this depth, revealing small water capture by vines.
 In the new vineyard (N, 7 years old vineyard), higher canopy development, the presence of a spontaneous green cover and a straw mulching in the vine row (also present in VN, but not as consolidated as in N) result in a slower SWC dynamic, not so sensitive to rains but conserving more soil water in spring and most of summer, even with presumably a higher water extraction by vines.
+The 2023 year in Llivia was characterized by the lowest precipitations and highest temperatures.
+Under these condition VNV showed highest SWC at the different soil depths.
+It is important to note that a key viticulture management difference between VNV and NV exists; mulching is applied in NV but not in VNV.
+Considering the low response of soil sensors to precipitations during summer in NV, it is suggested that mulching had a negative effect in water infiltration in these climatic conditions (Figure 8).

 3.2.
-Monitoring results of Biodiversity
+Monitoring results of microbial diversity

-In 2022, a total of 53 samples (13 from Espolla veraison 2020, and 25 from Roses and 15 from Llívia) have been analysed by qPCR (16S, ITS1 amoA (AOA) and amoA (AOB).
-However, regarding the microbial diversity assessment by 16S/ITS metataxonomy (paired end amplicon sequencing), only samples from Espolla (13) and Roses (25) are presented in this deliverable.
-The 15 samples from Llívia (veraison 2020) will be sequenced together in 2023, with the samples that will be also collected in Llívia during veraison 2023.
+In 2023, a total of 68 samples (13 from Espolla veraison 2020, 25 from Roses, 15 from Llívia veraison 2020 and 15 from Llívia veraison 2023) have been analysed by qPCR (16S, ITS1 amoA (AOA) and amoA (AOB)).
+Regarding the microbial diversity assessment by 16S/ITS metataxonomy (paired end amplicon sequencing), only samples from Espolla (13) and Roses (25) are presented in this deliverable.
+The 30 samples from Llívia (veraison 2020 and 2023) will be sequenced and processed together in January 2024.